Cytosponge/EndoSign (Capsule Sponge)

 Frequently Asked Questions

-How will Covid-19 affect my appointment?
+How will an upper respiratory infection affect my appointment?

 What should I wear to my appointment?